internet-of-things

 Beyond Business: The Broader Societal Implications of the IoT

-Along with the promises of IoT come its negative implications, which include heightened fears of the potentially grievous implications of hacking and cybertheft in a world of billions if not trillions of Internet-connected social devices, along with the obvious privacy concerns.
+Along with the promises of IoT come a host of negative implications, including data privacy issues, security vulnerabilities, ethical considerations, and potential job displacement due to automation.
+There are also heightened fears of the potentially grievous implications of hacking and cyber theft in a world of billions if not trillions of Internet-connected social devices.

-Moreover, in pursuing IOT, some argue that we humans have collectively resolved to crack open the Pandora’s Box that is Artificial Intelligence (AI), and are incrementally underscoring and perhaps even quickening this irrevocable action by breathing awareness into the random assortment of dumb objects around us.
+Moreover, in pursuing IoT, some argue that we humans have collectively resolved to crack open the Pandora’s Box that is Artificial General Intelligence (AGI) and is incrementally underscoring and perhaps even quickening this irrevocable action by breathing awareness into the random assortment of dumb objects around us.

 Questions